bigolu/RanchBot/readme.md

 First, it searches tumblr for ranch related pictures.

+Next, it gets a random quote using the
+<a href="http://quotesondesign.com/" target="_blank">quotesondesign</a>
+api and processes it using the
+<a href="http://www.nltk.org/" target="_blank">Natural Language Toolkit</a>
-Next, it gets a random quote using the [quotesondesign api](http://quotesondesign.com/) and processes it using the [Natural Language Toolkit](http://www.nltk.org/) to replace any and all nouns with ranch
+to replace any and all nouns with ranch

  And finally it combines the two to make a wall post.